 Failure to submit the Conference & dissemination report materials, certificate of attendance, presentation and book of the Conference within 30 days from the end date of the Conference will effectively cancel the Grant.

+By applying for this grant, the participant acknowledges that he/she is aware that his/her data and dissemination material will be collected, stored, processed and used for the purposes of the activities of the IMMUNO-model COST action CA21135 in accordance with the General Data Protection Regulation (GDPR).

 DC grant management